mogenius/docs/mogenius/docs/development/mogenius-CLI.md

 brew install mocli
 ```

-> Be aware that on Linux with a headless machine, `mocli` would unfortunately not work as it currently requires a browser to lo gin to our platform.
+> Be aware that on Linux with a headless machine, `mocli` would unfortunately not work as it currently requires a browser to log in to our platform.

 ### Windows